Search

 ## Search execution time limit

 Each search request must complete within a 30-second time limit.
-If execution exceeds this limit, the system aborts the search and returns a `BadRequest` response.
+If execution exceeds this limit, fulfillmenttools aborts the search and returns a `BadRequest` response.
 Long runtimes can result from a combination of query complexity and the volume of entities searched.
 When encountering timeouts, reduce the complexity (for example, simplify nested conditions, narrow filters, avoid overly broad `customAttribute` queries), narrow the size of the dataset (for example, by providing a time range or restricting the search to a specific facility), or contact the support team for guidance.

 ## Example API calls